-with my $29 already gone and a spiritual revulsion for chargebacks, i figured i’ll eat my mistake but poke around the site to salvage some losses. and poke around i did.
+with my $29 already gone and a spiritual revulsion for chargebacks i decided to poke around the site to salvage some losses. and poke around i did.

 HustleWing flaw #1 – not anonymous